i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

 ---

 <div class="gallery-post">
-    <p>My wife and I were lucky to acquire some old, beautiful barn wood from a demolished barn in the family.
-Needing a proper dining room table anyway, my wife asked if I could build a table, and without realising the undertaking, I said "hell yuh"&hellip; 100 hours later, I built a table + bench!</p>
+    <p>My wife and I were lucky to acquire some beautiful old wood from a demolished barn in the family.
+We needed a proper dining room table, so my wife asked if I could build one and, without realising the scale of the undertaking, I said "hell yuh!"
+Around a hundred hours and a lot of sweat later, I produced a table and bench combo!</p>
-    <p>With no fine-furniture experience, not much wood working experience either, imperial measuring tapes, and hours of trial and error, I finally built some furniture I'm proud of!
+    <p>With no fine-furniture experience, not much woodworking experience either, imperial measuring tapes, and hours of trial and error, I finally built some furniture I'm proud of!
 Here's to many years of use 🍻</p>
     <div class="inline-table w-75 mx-lg-auto mt-4">
         <div>Wood/Material</div>
         <div>60+ year old Oak &amp; Yellow Pine from demolished family barn</div>